frc4206/battleaid/pages/source/topics/precision-control/background/background.md

 <br>

 That's much better.
-The orange line, a linear interpolation of the blue line, is the more natural expectation of deadzone characteristics.
+The orange line, a linear interpolation of the blue line, is the more intuitive deadzone characteristic.
 With some range checking, we can apply a deadzone _without_ sacrificing precision.

 <hr>

 ## Response Curves

-Response curves are functions that will magnify the input in a non-linear fashion.
-Response curves also allow one to customize the 'feel' of a joystick.
-In general, the most applicable response curves, specifically for drivetrains, are exponential.
-This is because they reduce input on the low end, allowing a user to more easily make micro-adjustments, and accelerate the input towards the high end, so that maximum output is not inhibited.
-Some exponential curves are shown below:
+Response curves are functions that will transform the input in a non-linear fashion. allowing one to customize the 'feel' of a joystick.
+Some example response curves are shown below, with the input on the {math}`x` axis and the output on the {math}`y`:

 <br>